KOROBYAKA/WTF/README.md

 # WTF - Wi-Fi Test Framework

-Software generates a data flow, that is used to test Wi-Fi throughput capabilities.
-As a traffic generator tool iperf3 is used.
-Software automatically changes Wi-Fi physical parameters (channnel, bandwidth, TX power), saves all test results.
+Script for test automation of speed tests on different physical capabilities of Wi-Fi signal.
+At this momnent designed for OpenWrt(uses UCI&SSH).
+###
+- runs iperf3 as a traffic generation tool
+###